nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all readers : `listreader`

-Shows a list of all readers in the address book.
+Shows a list of all readers in SmartLib.

 Format: `list`